Rugby-RFU bans 13 Barbarians players following COVID-19 breaches | Sports-Games

 Rugby-RFU bans 13 Barbarians players following COVID-19 breaches

+The breaches arose when players left their hotel rooms to visit pubs and restaurants without the permission of organizers.
+All 13 players have accepted the charges.

+"The total charges across 13 players are 85 weeks of match bans; 44 weeks suspended subject to conditions being met and 41 weeks of bans to be taken concurrently," the RFU said in a statement.
+"The sanctions reflect the seriousness of the charges which include behaving in a way that ignored what the public at large and the Rugby community were complying with and deliberately compromising an investigation being carried out by the RFU."

-Alex Lewington, Fergus McFadden, Juan Pablo Socino, Chris Robshaw, Richard Wigglesworth and Jackson Wray were given five-week suspensions for leaving the team's biosecure bubble twice and giving a false account of events during the RFU investigation.
-Three weeks of their suspensions will be reduced as long as they do not commit further off-field offences in the next year and complete unpaid community service before Oct.
-19 2021.
+Alex Lewington, Fergus McFadden, Juan Pablo Socino, Chris Robshaw, Richard Wigglesworth, and Jackson Wray were handed five-week bans for leaving the team's biosecure bubble twice, with three suspended as long as they do not commit further off-field offenses in the next year and complete unpaid community service.
+They received an additional two-week ban for giving a false account of events during the investigation.

-The three players who left the bubble only once, Calum Clark, Sean Maitland and Tim Swinson, were given four-week suspensions, reduced from eight weeks as they accepted culpability along with other mitigating factors.
+The three players who left the bubble only once, Calum Clark, Sean Maitland, and Tim Swinson, were handed four-week bans, three of which are suspended, with an additional two-week ban for misleading the investigation.
 Joel Kpoku, Manu Vunipola and Tom de Glanville were given three-week suspensions, while Simon Kerrod received a two-week ban.

 - READ MORE ON: